daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 Now we can employ a concatenation over the vector representations of node v at the different layers to construct the node embedding <b>e</b><sub>v</sub>.

 The graph-level <i>ReadOut</i> function can be a simple sum pooling or a complex pooling such as sort pooling [5], hierarchical pooling [8], and differentiable pooling [6].
-As the sum pooling can produce competitive performances [7], we utilize the sum pooling to obtain the embedding <b>e</b><sub>G</sub> of the entire graph G as: <b>e</b><sub>G</sub> = ∑<sub>∀v∈V</sub> <b>e</b><sub>v</sub>.
+As the sum pooling can produce competitive accuracies for graph classification task [7], we utilize the sum pooling to obtain the embedding <b>e</b><sub>G</sub> of the entire graph G as: <b>e</b><sub>G</sub> = ∑<sub>∀v∈V</sub> <b>e</b><sub>v</sub>.

-While it has been considered under other contexts, in this blog, we address the following questions: <i>Can we move beyond the Euclidean space to enhance learning better graph representations and reduce the number of model parameters?</i> To this end, we propose to learn the node and graph embeddings within the Quaternion space and introduce quaternion graph neural networks (QGNN) which can be seen as a generalization of GCNs within the Quaternion space.
-QGNN reduces the model size up to four times and increases the node and graph embeddings' quality.
+While it has been considered under other contexts, in this blog, we address the following question: <i>Can we move beyond the Euclidean space to enhance learning better graph representations and reduce the number of model parameters?</i> To this end, we propose to learn the node and graph embeddings within the Quaternion space and introduce our quaternion graph neural networks (QGNN) to generalize GCNs within the Quaternion space.
+QGNN can reduce the model size and improve the embedding quality.

 ## Quaternion with Hamilton product<a name="background"></a>